 Z2 and Z3 are the Tilt terms.
 The different positions of the elements like the LCD display are fixed, so the Tilt terms won’t be used.

-The system contains 2 variables: Back focal thickness and the Freeform mirror.
+The system contains 2 variables: Back focal thickness and the Freeform mirror radius of curvature.

 After a first local optimization under Optimize…Optimize!, the Full Field Aberration can be checked: